iliapopov17/NGS-Handbook/docs/index.md

 <img src="/images/ngs-handbook/metatag.png" width="25%" align="left">

-Welcome to handbook on NGS data analysis!<br>
+Welcome to the handbook on NGS data analysis!<br>
-Once this was the library of manuals I used in work.
-Then I decided to deploy a website to make it more convenient for me to use.
+Once this was the library of manuals I used in work.<br>
+Then I decided to deploy a website to make it more convenient for me to use.<br>
 The best part of it that now anyone can use it too!
 Please enjoy!<br>

 ----------------------------------------------